manutorre/react-onclick-toggle-display/README.md

 [coveralls]: https://coveralls.io/github/user/repo

-wrap content with this component and toggle It depending on click's location
+wrap content with this component and toggle It depending on click's location.

+This component will be documented ASAP